alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Bid name action, allows an account bidder to place a bid for a name newname.
+Bid name is an action that allows an account bidder to place a big for a name newname.

 Parameter Name | Description
 --- | ---